-Standard A2 flash hider…replace with something else if desired.
+Standard A2 flash hider.
+You can replace this with something else if desired.

-The tan furniture blended nicely with the matte black of the other surfaces.
-I have seen many ARs finished in a similar manner but this job was especially well done, with the pistol grip exhibiting both black and tan colors.
-What the screen shot above the specs doesn’t show is the tan magazine.
+The tan furniture blended nicely with the matte black of the body.
+I have seen many ARs finished in a similar manner, but the Rock River Arms LAR-15 was especially well done.
+Even the pistol grip was blended nicely, exhibiting both black and tan colors.
 Both mags were tan, as you can see from my pics.
-Speaking of mags… they did not send 10-round magazines, but instead went for the “full meal deal” on the 30-round extended mag.
-I recently reviewed a 9mm AR-style rifle (Troy Defense M5 9mm Carbine) that came with one 10-round Glock magazine.
-I assumed they pack their guns with the “lowest common denominator” in terms of magazine capacity, for those restrictive states that limit such things.
-I was glad to see not one but two long mags with this gun.
-Here is the mag, from their site:
+Speaking of mags, they didn’t send 10-round magazines.
+Instead, they went for the “full meal deal” on the 30-round extended mag.
+I recently reviewed the Troy Defense M5 9mm Carbine with one 10-round Glock magazine.
+For those states that ban such things, I assumed they pack their firearms with the smallest mag capacity possible.
+It was a relief to learn that this rifle came with not one, but two long magazines.
+Here’s the mag, from their site:

 The gun case that the rifle came in was interesting.
-It had the company logo molded into the front and was pretty sturdy.
-It used two metal clasps on the front and was padded fully on the inside with foam.
-Some folks don’t pay attention to the case (or box) that their new gun comes in, but I do.
-I figure that some folks may not have the cash to invest in a gun safe so the gun had better arrive in a decent hard case, preferably lockable.
-(Here is an over of good AR-15 cases).
+It has the company logo molded into the front and is pretty sturdy.
+It has two metal clasps at the front and full foam padding on the inside.
+Some folks don’t pay attention to the case their new gun comes in, but I do.
+I figured some folks may not have the cash to invest in a gun safe.
+So, the gun better arrive in a decent hard case, preferably one that’s lockable.
+But if your gun doesn’t come in one, here’s a list of good AR-15 cases.

 The Engineer’s Report